-Show Video Overlay
+15.11.1 Show Video Overlay

-This option will overlay the media output on the fixture layout grid to help you see where fixtures need to be positioned.
-You need to select which layer or surface you want to overlay.
+Select any layer or surface to be overlaid on the fixture layout grid to help you see where fixtures need to be positioned.

-Sample Region Overlay
+15.11.2 Sample Region Overlay

 If the AI output has sample regions defined, for example when areas of LED screen are interspersed with fixtures, this option displays the sample regions overlaid on the layout grid.